arturoalcibia/arturoalcibia.github.io/_projects/2018-04-01-maya-api-control-less-deformer.markdown

 ---
 layout: post
-title: Maya | Control-less rig deformer like Pixar's Presto subtitle :
+title: Maya - Control-less rig deformer like Pixar's Presto
+img: /assets/project/directSelection.jpg
-tags: [Maya, c++]
+tag: [Maya, c++]
-author: Arturo Alcibia
-comments : True
-icon: assets/project/directSelection.jpg
 ---

 Maya deformer to manipulate your rig directly from the mesh.

 {% include vimeo-player.html id="266764598" %}

 ---

 ## Functionality

 This deformer allows you to have rig controls directly on the mesh itself.